 So, you’ve no doubt heard the saying, “When all else fails, read the directions.”

 Well, reluctantly, I did.
 But I couldn’t really find any help there.

 Spending some more time trying to troubleshoot the operation, I noticed that some steam was coming out of the junction where the straw meets up with the collector.

-I guess I didn’t have it set tight enough.
+I guess I didn’t have it set tightly enough.

 And wow, once I got it set correctly, the still just purred along very nicely.
 Beautiful, clean distilled water came out of the straw.

-And yes, I drank a glass full of the distilled water. it tasted a bit flat, but otherwise fine.
+And yes, I drank a glass full of the distilled water.
+It tasted a bit flat, but was otherwise fine.